Zweihander-Main/GASLinkPuller/README.md

 ### Manually Pull Messages

+This allows the user to manually call the function that would normally be called on their messages every hour.
+If the label is set, this is useful for testing prior to enabling the hourly trigger.

 ## Installation

 This project uses gulp in combination with [google/clasp](https://github.com/google/clasp#pull) to make seamless building easy.
 After logging in to `clasp`, it's recommended you `create` a new project.
 Do an initial build using `gulp buildLocal` and then execute `npx clasp push` to update the manifest of the project.
 After that, you can simply run `gulp build` for all subsequent runs and the project will be built and pushed to your spreadsheet.